 3. Where to find tender opportunities

 Contracts Finder shows the longer term and wider government pipeline.
-You can view all public sector tenders over £10,000 on Contracts Finder.
-It is automatically updated every weekday night with new notices published on TED.
+You can view all public sector tenders over £12,000 on Contracts Finder.

 Both sites will give you information about both our tender opportunities and wider government and public sector opportunities.

-Registering with Contracts Finder or TED does not make you a CCS supplier.
+Registering with Contracts Finder or Find a Tender service does not make you a CCS supplier.
 To get a place on an agreement you must respond to a tender opportunity and successfully be awarded a place on the agreement.

 4. How to respond to a tender opportunity